 Molly’s mom brought Molly over to play with me.
-Molly’s mom always wanted to talk about the baby in my mom’s tummy.
+Molly’s mom always wanted to talk about the baby in mom’s stomach.

-Mom nodded and rolled her eyes.
-“Joan, I’m a week from my due date.
+Mom nodded, rolled her eyes and said, “Joan, I’m a week from my due date.
 I’ve had some contractions, but my doctor says they’re not real labor yet.”

 “They say the second one generally comes quicker than the first!”
-Molly’s mom was always trying to tell my mom things like that.
+Molly’s mom said.
+She was always trying to tell mom things like that.

 I had no idea what she was talking about.
 She had used that word “labor” before but I was afraid to ask her what it meant.
-It seemed like something that women talked about with each other but not with men because it was too embarrassing.
-If I asked I was afraid that she would think I was being bad, or that word I’d heard, “naughty”.
+It seemed like something that women talked about with each other but not with men because men would think it was yucky.
+If I asked, I was afraid that she would think I was being bad, or that word I’d heard, “naughty”.

 Mom pointed down at her foot.
 “I do.
 You and Jack are sweethearts!
 I keep the list in my sock all the time, since these damn pants don’t have any pockets!
 I’d show you but I’d have to bend over.”

-Both women laughed.
+Both of them laughed.
 I started to laugh too but I didn’t know what we were laughing about.
 Molly didn’t laugh, and she looked at me and made a funny face.

-Molly’s mom took my mom’s hand and looked at her very serious.
+Molly’s mom took mom’s hand and looked at her very seriously.
 “Jane, I appreciate you watching Molly while I do the shopping.
 It won’t be more than an hour.
 I’ll be at the A&P if you need to call and get them to find me there.
-You know I’ll watch Cloo…” she paused then said, “Jonathan any time you need me to.
+You know I’ll watch Cloo…” she paused then said, “Jonathan anytime you need me to.
 And when your time comes, call me or call Jack and we’ll drop whatever we’re doing and take you to the hospital if you need that, or watch this guy”, she said pointing at me.

-Again I was uncomfortable because they were talking about serious things and I felt helpless.
-I wanted mom to get that baby out of her really soon so things could get back to normal.
+Again I didn’t like it because they were talking about serious things and I felt I couldn’t do anything.
+I wanted mom to get that baby out of her really soon so things would be regular again.

 Mom got that look where her big blue eyes got kind of watery and she made a sort of pretend sad face.
 “Joan, that means so much to me!
 And make sure to tell your Jack that he’s a sweetie!”
-They squeezed each other’s hands one last time and Molly’s mom walked across the street, got in their car and drove off.
+They squeezed each other’s hands one last time and Molly’s mom went out the front door and walked across the street, got in her car and drove off.

 Mom looked at the two of us and smiled.
 Then she looked at Molly like she was thinking what to say to her.

-Molly nodded and said carefully and seriously, “Yes Misses Zale”, like she was using words someone else told her to say but not her own.
+Molly nodded and said, “Yes Misses Zale”, like she was using words someone else told her to say but not her own.

-Mom made her biggest smile.
-“If I can call you Molly, you can call me Jane.
+Mom made her biggest smile and said, “If I can call you Molly, you can call me Jane.
 Okay?”

-Molly’s shoulders relaxed and I could tell that she was happy my mom said that.
-“Yes… Jane”, she said with more of her regular voice.
+Molly’s shoulders relaxed and she nodded, and I could tell that she was happy mom said that.

 Molly kind of squeezed her face thinking, and finally nodded.